Frequently Asked Questions

 What should be on my resume?

 Feel free to use a resume that you may have used for other types of awards or academic purposes.
 If using a job resume, be sure to add some information about your extracurricular activities, volunteer experiences, and academic achievements (if you haven't already done so).
 Your resume should present a clear picture of your general involvements in college so far.
+If you are a freshman, we understand that you haven't spent much time in college yet, so please feel free to include information about your involvement and academic achievements in high school.
 A helpful guide to resume writing published by the USC Career Center can be found here.

 What is the Online Recommendation Document?